Richard Searle (Queensland cricketer)

-Richard Henry Searle (16 January 1934 – 12 October 2010) is a former Queensland cricketer, a left-arm fast-medium bowler who made one first class cricket appearance during the 1954/55 season.
+Richard Henry Searle (16 January 1934 – 12 October 2010) was an Australian cricket for Queensland.
+A left-arm fast-medium bowler, he made one first class cricket appearance during the 1954/55 season.
 He took four wickets for 83 in his only innings with the ball and scored no runs with the bat, during a match against New South Wales on 1 January 1955.
 Outside of first-class cricket, he also played a handful of matches for the Queensland Colts, and went on to play for Australian Capital Territory between 1959 and 1963.
+Searle died in Canberra on 12 October 2010, at the age of 76.